-There is so much talk in broad strokes about what it means to be women in business – from what we do, to who we are, and how we define and achieve our ambitions.
-From ‘leaning in’ to rocking the ‘girl boss’ thing; there are a lot of ways we market and turn being a working woman into bite-sized catch phrases of go-getter-isms.
+There is so much tactical talk about what it means to be women in business – from what we do, to who we are, and how we define and achieve our ambitions.
+From ‘leaning in’ to rocking the ‘girl boss’ thing; there are a lot of ways a working woman’s life is turned into bite-sized catch phrases of go-getter-isms.
 What’s often overlooked, though, is the unique complexities that come with the other roles women take on.
 As caretakers and supreme multi-taskers, there is an enormous emotional burden that comes with the reality of being women in business.

 According to the US Department of Labor, there are 74.6 million women in the civilian labor force; 47% of the workforce is women; but, interestingly, 39% of women work in occupations where women make up about 75% of the workers.
 So clearly we are about half of the workforce but clustered amongst a few key industries.
 And the industries are ones where we traditionally ‘expect’ a woman to be in the role.
 For instance, 93% of dental assistants are women; so are 82% of social workers.
 While the number of lawyers who are female has steadily grown, women are still only 36% of those in the field.
 Of course when it comes to CEO’s we are just 27% of the total.
 And more abysmally, we are a paltry 7% of construction managers.

 According to the same report, 70% of mothers with children under 18 are in the workforce, with the majority in full-time employment.
 And this one will strike a cord in many: mothers are the primary or sole earners for 40% of households with children under 18 today; compared with 11% in 1960.
 Putting it all together… women in business are nearly half of the workforce, fighting over jobs in just a handful of industries all the while paying the bills in nearly half of the households with children.